 Good communications is like good sex.
 If one's never had it, one may be satisfied with what they're getting.
-Sadly, I see opportunities and scarce resources squandered every day by business, by government, and by non-profit organizations (both large and small) when the need arises to influence public opinion in order to successfully advance their issues.
-Abraham Lincoln said, Public sentiment is everything.
-With public sentiment nothing can fail; without it, nothing can succeed.
-He who molds public sentiment goes deeper than he who enacts statutes or decisions possible or impossible to execute.
-This has never been more true than today.
+Sadly, I see golden opportunities lost and scarce resources underutilized every day by business, by government, and by non-profit organizations -- large and small -- when the need arises to influence public opinion to advance their agenda.

 he following Case Studies were culled from my 25 years work based in the Hawaiian Islands, "the most remote land mass in the world" where over 45 first languages are spoken.
 Suffice to say, the Islands have been a fantastic laboratory for my communications model.

 Because of the tsunami of vacation-travel industry PR about Hawaii's "sun, surf and pristine beaches", most people may view Hawai`i from the outside as being a place where nothing very innovative ever happens.
 This is patently untrue and I'll give you just one example.
 Every time you slide your credit or debit card through a machine, just remember this technology was invented in Honolulu.
 VeriFone was founded and incorporated in Hawai`i on April 14, 1981.
-Only after the original Hawai`i founders had become very rich, was the company was sold and moved to Santa Clara, California.
+Only after the original Hawai`i founders had become very rich, was the company sold and moved to Santa Clara, California.

 The fact is, Hawaii's tropical climate is an ideal work environment and the casual lifestyle attracts many brilliant, innovative, creative people from around the world.
 And our remoteness gives us a proverbial "catbird seat"; a 35,000' view of the dramatic changes taking place every day around the globe and in Washington DC.
 One can sometimes be "too close to the forest...".

 My work has encompassed the vast geographic expanse extending from Hawai`i to the Eastern Coast of the United States, and West across the International Dateline to Japan.
 Because of Hawaii's close cultural and business ties to Japan, I was indeed "covering" this part of the globe before the Fax machine, Internet & email and Cell phones.
-Perhaps difficult to imagine now, but when I first entered the field, the only technolgy availible to those of us outside the big corporations was the telephone, and if you were prosperous, you might have an enormous, very-expensive Zerox copy machine.
+Perhaps difficult to imagine now, but when I first entered the field, the only technolgy availible to those of us outside the big corporations was the telephone, and if you were prosperous, you might have an enormous, very-expensive Xerox copy machine.
 My how things have changed!

 November, 1999 - May, 2004

 Scott Foster & Associates proudly represented Hawaii's 3800 Registered Nurses for over five years, during an extremely-turbulant time for nursing nationally.
-Without a budget for staff support, Foster worked completely alone to successfully design and implement the needed political & media strategies, and he performed the hands-on strategic communications for a total of 11 full-blown strike actions and many-dozens of complex contract negociations between the nurses and hospital management.
+Without a budget for staff support, Foster worked completely alone to successfully design and implement the needed political & media strategies, and he performed the hands-on strategic communications for a total of 11 full-blown strike actions and many-dozens of complex contract negotiations between the nurses and hospital management.

 In 1999, hospitals were trying to protect their bottom line and balance federal Medicare payment cuts by reducing the number of highly-trained Registered Nurses at the bedside.
 Management was proposing to replace RNs with less-experienced nursing assistants.
 In Hawaii and elsewhere, brave nurses rallied against this ill-advised attempt in order to protect their patients.